FNB Corporation

 FNB Corporation is a diversified financial services corporation based in Pittsburgh, Pennsylvania, and the holding company for its largest subsidiary, First National Bank.
-As of June 30, 2025, FNB has total assets of nearly $50 billion.
-FNB's market coverage spans several major metropolitan areas, including Pittsburgh, Pennsylvania; Baltimore, Maryland; Cleveland, Ohio; Washington, D.C.; Charlotte, Raleigh, Durham and the Piedmont Triad (Winston-Salem, Greensboro and High Point) in North Carolina; and Charleston, South Carolina, with approximately 350 offices.
-The company has approximately 4,200 employees.
+As of June 30, 2026, FNB has total assets of $51 billion.
+FNB's market coverage spans several major metropolitan areas, including Pittsburgh, Pennsylvania; Baltimore, Maryland; Cleveland, Ohio; Washington, D.C.; Charlotte, Raleigh, Durham and the Piedmont Triad (Winston-Salem, Greensboro and High Point) in North Carolina; and Charleston, South Carolina, with more than 350 offices.
+The company has total employment of approximately 4,800.

 History

 First National Bank was founded in Mercer County, Pennsylvania, in 1864 under the name The First National Bank of West Greenville and operated out of the house of then bank president, Samuel P. Johnston, in Greenville, Pennsylvania.
 The bank dropped "West" from its name in the 1880s after the town did the same.

 The bank remained a fixture in Mercer County through World War I, the Great Depression and World War II.
 In 1946, bank assets totaled approximately $2 million and the bank was still housed in one office.